 Many participants shared additional feedback on making the improved tennis and multi-use sports court area more welcoming and accessible.
 Key common feedback included:

-In this phase, the City and its design consultant will present two to three design options for community feedback.
-The feedback will be used to develop a preferred design for the tennis and/or multi-use sports court improvements.
+In this phase, the City and its design consultant presented three design options for community input.
+The feedback will be used to develop a preferred design for the tennis and multi-use sports court improvements.

 From November 21 to December 15, an online survey was conducted in English and Bengali, receiving 183 responses.
-Community members shared their feedback and preferences on the three proposed design options.
+Community members shared their feedback and preferences on the three proposed design options for the court area.

 In 2019, City Council adopted the Parks and Recreation Facilities Plan, which identified a need for new multi-use sports courts, including basketball and pickleball courts, across the City.
 The Plan recommended 30 new basketball courts and over 20 years to address current gaps and meet growing demand.
 In 2023, the City also adopted the Pickleball Play in Toronto report, which included recommendations for the development of new standalone pickleball courts.
 Clairlea Park was recognized as an ideal location to meet these needs by incorporating a new basketball court or pickleball courts into the existing tennis court area.